"Life’s most urgent and persistent question is: what are you doing for others?”

 -Dr. Martin Luther King Jr., 1957

-This year the University of New Orleans will host the Annual Day of Service.
+The University of New Orleans participates in the Annual Day of Service.
 Students from Dillard University, Tulane University, Loyola University of New Orleans, and the University of New Orleans will come together to engage in volunteer activities with various community partners in the city.

 About Martin Luther King Jr. Day of Service